 Signs of Autism in Older Children and Adults

-Common signs of autism spectrum disorder that occur later in life:
+Some common signs of autism that occur later in life:

 - Functional language impairment